 The 2011 LOVE ME FOR WHO I AM CD and videos were inspired by Brady's work with students at NJ's Celebrate the Children School for children with alternative learning styles.
-Many are affected by autism, Asperger's or related disorders.
+Many are affected by autism or related disorders.

 The songs in the LOVE ME FOR WHO I AM collection serve as anthems for differently-abled children and their families, though every child will relate to the themes.
 The songs invite deeper understanding and appreciation of children with special needs, ultimately illuminating just how much we all have in common.